Blog

 The EO establishes an aggressive, multi-layered enforcement framework that contractors should not underestimate.

 False Claims Act liability.
 The most significant enforcement risk stems from the mandatory clause’s acknowledgment that compliance is material to the government’s payment decisions.
 This language is designed to eliminate one of the most common defenses in FCA cases—the argument that the violated requirement was not material to the government’s decision to pay.
-The Attorney General is directed to consider bringing FCA enforcement actions and, notably, to ensure “prompt review” of whistleblower qui tam suits, including by deciding on intervention “to the maximum extent practicable” within the 60-day seal period.
-Contractors should be aware that this creates a dual enforcement channel: the government itself may bring suit, and private whistleblowers—including disgruntled employees and competitors—may bring their own actions under the FCA’s qui tam provisions.
+The EO also directs the Attorney General to consider bringing FCA enforcement actions and, notably, to ensure “prompt review” of whistleblower qui tam suits, including by deciding on intervention “to the maximum extent practicable” within the 60-day seal period.
+Contractors should be aware that this creates a dual enforcement channel: the government itself and/or private whistleblowers—including disgruntled employees and competitors—may bring their own actions under the FCA’s qui tam provisions.

 Sector-specific scrutiny.
 The Office of Management and Budget, in coordination with the Attorney General, the EEOC Chairman, and the Assistant to the President for Domestic Policy, will identify “economic sectors that pose a particular risk” and issue additional compliance guidance for those sectors.
 Contractors in industries with prominent diversity programs, such as professional services, technology, healthcare, and financial services, should anticipate heightened scrutiny.

-The EO represents a doubling-down by the Administration: DEI-related practices that were once encouraged—or even required—under prior administrations remain a high-priority basis for potential contract termination, debarment, and FCA liability.
+The EO represents a doubling-down by the Administration to target DEI-related practices: such practices that were once encouraged—or even required—under prior administrations remain a high-priority target for potential contract termination, debarment, and FCA liability.
 The compliance timeline is compressed, the definitions are broad, and the enforcement tools are potent.
-Contractors that act quickly to assess their exposure, adjust their programs, and prepare for the new contractual requirements will be best positioned to manage the risks ahead.
+Contractors that act quickly to assess their potential exposure, adjust their programs, and prepare for the new contractual requirements will be best positioned to manage the risks ahead.
 We will continue to monitor developments—including OMB guidance, FAR Council rulemaking, and sector-specific designations—and will provide updates as they occur.

 Related Professionals